EvadS/java-web-learning/spring-config/config-demo/Readme.md

-# spring learn
+# spring MVC learn

-## Description
-  configuration with java code instead of xml
+base spring mvc app to show how to configure with java classes instaed of xml

 ## url
 ```http